 Kondele market sits beside Kondele roundabout in Kisumu.
 It is considered informal by the government who are trying to evict the traders.

-Richard Odhiameo is a Coca Cola trader and distributor having started his own business in Kondele.
-For Richard it is important that he is located by the road side to conduct his business.
-After meeting the city planner he was told that Kondele will soon be evicted.
+Richard Odhiameo is a Coca Cola distributor in Kondele.
+Richard has been told that Kondele will be evicted.
 He fears his structure will be broken in the relocation process.

-Charles Odugu sells charcoal in Kondele market.
-The location is beneficial as Kondele is a residential area with many local people and he has managed to build a strong network of regular customers.
-Charles worries about the future as there are fears of relocation, they have already told them that they will need to be moved.
+Charles Odugu sells charcoal in Kondele market where he has a strong network of regular customers.
+Charles worries about the future as there are fears of relocation.

-Dorothy, a Luo trader was forcibly relocated from Oile market.
-After the its destruction, Dorothy found herself at the adjacent Jubilee market.
-Dorothy is now supporting thirteen children, many foster children from other family members who have passed away.
+Dorothy was forcibly relocated from Oile market.
+After its destruction she found herself at Jubilee market.
+Dorothy is now supporting thirteen children, many foster children from other family members who have died.

 Clothing traders at Jubilee market.

-Teresa began trading at Jubilee market in 1982 where her daughter, sister, and niece are also working.
-For Teresa business isn’t as good as it used to be due to the traders who were forcibly evicted from nearby Oile market being accommodated in Jubilee where there is inadequate space.
+Teresa began trading at Jubilee market in 1982.
+Business isn’t as good as it used to be due to the traders who were forcibly evicted from nearby Oile market being accommodated in Jubilee where there is inadequate space.

 Kondele market from above.